-Frequently Asked Questions About Acupuncture, TCM, & Other Services
+Frequently Asked Questions About Acupuncture, Fire Cupping, & Other Services

 How Can Acupuncture Help Me?

 Acupuncture is used worldwide both as a primary and complementary form of medical treatment.
 The list of conditions that acupuncture may help is essentially limitless.
 The most common conditions are allergies/asthma, headaches, anxiety/depression, fertility, and pain anywhere in the body.

 The wellness effects of acupuncture come in large part from the way that the body and mind are viewed and treated in traditional Chinese medicine.
 While there are basic treatment protocols for many conditions, every treatment is tailored to your specific set of signs and symptoms.
 Treating you as an individual with a unique set of signs and symptoms, rather than a person with a specific condition, is the advantage that eastern medicine offers.

 This depends greatly on what type of condition you have.
 Most people will begin to see results from acupuncture in approximately 2-7 treatments.
 Treatments are generally administered once or twice per week until your issues resolve and then corrective care appointments may range from bi-weekly to bi-monthly.

 Most people find acupuncture treatments extremely relaxing and effective and may decide to come in for treatments after their initial conditions improve.
 Acupuncture is an important aspect of an overall wellness balance and disease prevention program.

 Is Acupuncture Painful?
 What Are The Needles Like?

 Acupuncture needles are sterile, single use and very thin.
 People are surprised to see how thin acupuncture needles are and any hesitation about the treatment disappears after the first needle is inserted.
 During needle insertion a mild pinch may be felt, followed by a dull nerve fiber stimulation.
 After the needles are inserted most patients feel relaxed and comfortable and often fall asleep until their treatment is finished.